 It also pays to split your alpine crossing into two days (it costs the same as the full journey) by overnighting in the breathy village of Arthur’s Pass – at 900m it’s the highest settlement in New Zealand.
 A good collection of day walks (between four and eight hours) sidle into the National Park and let you stretch your train legs.
 If you rise early, you can even squeeze in the popular Avalanche Peak track, with views of the tumbling Devil’s Punchbowl waterfall just ten minutes from the trail start.
 Bear in mind, though, that if you plan on camping in the park, be wary of curious kea; these fiercely intelligent alpine parrots have a habit of savaging any unattended canvas in search of food.

-Finally, if you wait until 2019, you can continue your coastal adventure on the eastern side of the island aboard the Coastal Pacific from Christchurch.
-It is a route that was sadly derailed (like much of life in the island’s north-east) by the earthquakes of 2010, and runs all the way up to Picton and the wine country of Marlborough.
+Finally, you can continue your coastal adventure on the eastern side of the island aboard the Coastal Pacific from Christchurch.
+It is a route that was restored in 2019 after it sadly derailed (like much of life in the island’s north-east) by the earthquakes of 2010, and runs all the way up to Picton and the wine country of Marlborough.